RetroReversing/retroReversing/pages/leaks/CapcomLeaks.md

 * PlayerWeaponParam - Upload the players weapon parameters to the asset server
 * StageViewer - Creates background data for stages

-### Lua scripting (bioUCscript)
+### Lua/Ruby/BioForth scripting (bioUCscript)
-The game uses both LUA scripting language and the Ruby scripting language for its game design scripts.
+The game uses the LUA scripting language and the Ruby scripting language along with a custom implementation of the Forth language known as BioForth for its game design scripts.

 The folders contained are:
 * __binary__ - empty tree but would have contained binary compiled versions of the scripts